What is the first thing you look at when you check out the specs of a bike?

 I’ve never ridden one that’s had the Nomad-adv treatment.
 But it looks like an absolute weapon!

-Lightest Touring Motorcycles: Conclusion
+Lightest Touring Motorcycles for 2022: Conclusion

 As with everything touring related, the choice is endless as you find what works for you.